-Condradt, like Weishaus, worked at Euro Pacific, while Martin at the time of the trading worked at Royal Bank of Scotland Group plc, according to Financial Industry Regulatory Authority records.
+Condradt, like Weishaus, worked at Euro Pacific, while Martin at the time of the trading worked at Royal Bank of Scotland Group plc (RBS.L), according to Financial Industry Regulatory Authority records.

 Both Condradt and Martin earlier this year pleaded guilty to charges stemming from the insider trading probe.

 U.S. District Judge Andrew Carter set Weishaus's sentencing for April 25.
 Weishaus, a resident of Baltimore, faces a maximum of 25 years in prison.